fischer-sw/thesis-diplom-daniel/Readme.md

 # thesis-diplom-daniel

-diplom thesis on Numerical simulation of a Reaction-Diffusion-Advection fronts
+diplom thesis on numerical simulation of reaction-diffusion-advection fronts